FinalBuild-Studio/binance-premium-bot/README.md

 :warning: **This bot is for test only!** :warning:

-It helps you create double-side contract order to generate funding fee without loss(delta natural hedge strategy).
+It helps you create double-side contract order to generate funding fee without loss(delta neutral strategy).
-It's possible to make incredible APR(>500%) in crypto even in :bear: market
+It's possible to make incredible APR(**>500%**) in crypto even in :bear: market.

+<span color="red">Use it at your own risk!!!</span>

 ## What you should prepare first